CHIN 101. Elementary Mandarin Chinese I. (4 Credits)

 CHIN 201.
 Intermediate Mandarin Chinese.
 (4 Credits)

 Conversation, composition, and grammar review based on readings and videos; exploration of various aspects of Chinese culture.
-Laboratory practice.
 Prerequisite to any further study in Chinese.
-Prerequisite: CHIN 102 or CHIN 103 (or equivalent).
+Prerequisite: CHIN 102 (or equivalent), or qualifying placement score.

 General Education: COMP